uvarc/rc-website/content/userinfo/ivy.md

   </tbody>
 </table>

+Once created, your instance will be assigned a private IP address that you will use to connect to it (in the format `10.xx.xx.xx`).
+VMs exist in a private, secure network and cannot reach outside resources on the Internet.

 ## Connecting to your VM

 To connect to your VM, you will need the right software.
 You must install either an SSH client to connect to your VM via the command-line (CentOS VMs only), or